Meat the Veals: On the next Arrested Development...

 Buster's hook hand gets confiscated by the police after a drug dog pounces on him, resulting in Buster using Franklin the puppet as a temporary substitute, despite Lucille's objections.

 Production

 "Meat the Veals" was directed by Joe Russo, and written by supervising producer Barbie Adler and co-executive producer Richard Rosenstock.
 It was Russo's tenth and final directing credit, Adler's sixth writing credit and Rosenstock's seventh writing credit.
 It was the fifteenth episode of the season to be filmed.
 Series creator Mitchell Hurwitz had long wanted to do a homage to Soap—a series he himself used to work on—through the use of ventriloquism.
 He eventually settled on the idea of giving Gob a black puppet he could use to offend others, who was to be named Franklin after the Peanuts character of the same name.
-The idea for the plot revolving around Gob and Franklin's $5000 CD was partially inspired off of a story from writer Brad Copeland; Copeland was given a CD from someone, and he felt he hadn't thanked them enough, which eventually morphed into a story concept of Michael not thanking Gob enough for a CD he had given to him, leading to the ultimate $5000 CD narrative.

 Future of Franklin

 In an interview regarding the fourth season, Fox's property master Greg Finnin revealed that the puppet of Franklin was left "somewhere in a box" owned by the FX company Creature Effects, Inc. Finnin expressed that, whilst Franklin was not going to return in season four, he was interested in bringing him back if the series was ever revived again.